An Efficient Stochastic First-Order Algorithm for Nonconvex--Strongly Concave Minimax Optimization beyond Lipschitz Smoothness: Numerical Experiments

-We compare NSGDA-M with normalized stochastic gradient descent ascent (NSGDA) and stochastic gradient descent ascent (SGDA) with constant stepsizes in \cite{xian2024delving}.
-For NSGDA-M, the batchsize equals $1$, and the momentum parameter $\beta$ is chosen from$\{0.1,0.4,0.7,0.9\}$ via grid search.
-For NSGDA and SGDA, following the setting of \cite{xian2024delving}, the batchsize is set to be $50$.
-For each algorithm, we choose the best learning rates $\eta_x$ and $\eta_y$ from $\{0.1, 0.01, 0.001, 0.0001, 1e-5, 1e-6\}$ via grid search.
+We compare NSGDA-M with the normalized stochastic gradient descent ascent (NSGDA) and stochastic gradient descent ascent (SGDA) methods with constant stepsizes in \cite{xian2024delving}.
+For NSGDA-M, the batch size is $1$, and the momentum parameter $\beta$ is selected from $\{0.1,0.4,0.7,0.9\}$ by grid search.
+For NSGDA and SGDA, following the setting of \cite{xian2024delving}, the batch size is set to be $50$.
+For each algorithm, the stepsizes $\eta_x$ and $\eta_y$ are selected from $\{0.1, 0.01, 0.001, 10^{-4}, 10^{-5}, 10^{-6}\}$ by grid search.
 We report the convergence behavior of the algorithms in Figure~\ref{fig:converge}, which depicts the norm of gradient of the primal function versus the number of iterations.
 As observed from Figure~\ref{fig:converge}, the convergence performance of NSGDA-M is comparable to that of NSGDA on most datasets; moreover, NSGDA-M exhibits more stable convergence behavior.
 In contrast, SGDA demonstrates inferior convergence performance across the majority of datasets.

-\textbf{Acknowledgment} The research is supported by the NSFC \#12471283 and Fundamental Research Funds for the Central Universities DUT24LK001.
+\textbf{Funding} This research is supported by the National Natural Science Foundation of China (Grant No. 12471283) and the Fundamental Research Funds for the Central Universities (Grant No. DUT24LK001).